Komodo

 Komodo dragons are wild predators, not slow props for close photos.
 Getting too close, feeding them, or leaving the ranger path can end in a serious bite or death.

-Fix: Stay with the ranger, keep several metres back, and follow the ranger's position instructions.
+Fix: Stay with the ranger, keep several meters back, and follow the ranger's position instructions.
 Do not step away for a cleaner photo angle.

 • Ignoring sea conditions